reactioncommerce/reaction-docs/guidelines/faqs.md

 All Community Guidelines content is licensed under a [Creative Commons Attribution](https://creativecommons.org/licenses/by/3.0/) license.

-## This FAQ attempts to address common questions and concerns around the Reaction community's Code of Conduct.
-If you still have questions after reading it, please feel free to contact us.
+These FAQs attempt to address common questions and concerns around the Reaction community's Code of Conduct.
+If you still have questions after reading it, please feel free to [contact us](mailto:conduct@reactioncommerce.com).

-### Why have you adopted a Code of Conduct?
+## Why have you adopted a Code of Conduct?

 We think the Reaction Commerce community is awesome.
 If you're familiar with the Reaction community, you'll probably notice that the Code basically matches what we already do.
 Think of this as documentation: we're taking implicit expectations about behavior and making them explicit.